sarahzu/Configuration-System/README.md

 # Configuration-System
 In the scope of my Master's Thesis, I implemented a User Interface Management System (UIMS) used as configuration system for the simulation game of the Post-fossil cities project.
+It consists of:
+* a web-application
+* a corresponding backend system
+* a database storage
+* a test-case environment simulating all interfaces between the UIMS and other simulation game system subparts.

+The UIMS is used as an intermediary system between the following gameplay system subparts:
+* the system behind the simulation game's screen, called gameplay system, which presents game relevant information during the game session
-It consists of a web-application, a corresponding backend system and a database storage.
-This system is used as an intermediary system between the gameplay system, a model-processing backend system (called Agents Using System) and a storage of visual components used during game sessions.
-It enables its users to decide which visual components (plots and similar visualisations) and decision cards (the simulation game's play cards) should be used during the game session.
-The components can furthermore be modified.
-Additionally, the user can arrange the visual components on screen and save the whole configuration.
+* a model-processing backend system called Agents Using Model (AUM)
+* a storage of visual components (plots and similar visualisations).

+It enables its users, hereafter called configurators, to decide which visual components should be visualized on the simulation game screen and which play cards should be used during each game session.
+The components can furthermore be modified by deciding which models form the AUM system they should represent.
+Additionally, the user can arrange the visual components on screen in order to decide the game screen's layout.
+The finished configuration data can furthermore be used by the gameplay system in order to visualise the needed information during the game session.
-The UIMS contains flexible interfaces to its connected simulation game system parts.
-For instance, in order to adapt to newly created or modified visual components, the UIMS lets its users decide which visual components should be loaded into the system.
-They have the possibility to submit a link to a Github Repository containing visual components via the web-application.
-The visual components in the Repository only have to contain a predefined ontology docstring structure, in order to function well with the UIMS.
-The UIMS will then extract all visual components according to the docstring ontology from the Github Repository and use them in the running web-application.
-This structure only requires the designers of  visual components to focus on the docstring ontology when writing visual components usable with the UIMS.
-They do not have to worry about integrating the components themselves into the system.
-This is one example of a flexible interface design of the UIMS.
-More information can be found in my written Master's thesis.

-This project uses Python 3.7.6 and React 16.12.0.
-I worked with mac OS X 10.14.6.
+The UIMS contains flexible interfaces to its connected simulation game system subparts.
+The configuration data of the UIMS is stored as a modifiable JSON structure which allows the gameplay system to easily extract all needed data.
+The UIMS extracts the available visual components directly from their source code (which is defined outside of the UIMS's code) by using a self-defined ontology, called Visual Component Specification Language (VCSL).
+The visual components are therefore not hardcoded into the UIMS source code but stored in separate Github Repositories.
+By providing the link via the web-application, the configurators are able to decide which collection of visual components should be used for the configuration.
+Therefore, the UIMS does not need to be changed when new visual components are created in the future.
+Similarly, the UIMS does not use hardcoded data from the AUM system, but only uses location paths which are extracted from the visual components (that define them) by using the VCSL.
+Thus, the UIMS stays robust to changes even when other data sources are used.

 ## Run Web-Application
 The configuration system is split into frontend, backend and database part.
 The database is already set up.
 In order to run the configuration web-application, you need to run a backend and frontend server.